AlexMG99/RainbowNeko-Engine/README.md

 	* _**Normal Logs**_.

+### Assets
+The panel loads the floders and resources that are inside the Library folder.
+If you left-click on a floder, it will show the resources inside it.
+To use one of the shown resorces on the Panel Scene, you must left-click on the resource, then it will appear in the scene without the texture.
+To put the texture on it you must have the texture folder opened, then select the object you want to punt the texture on and then left-click on the texture.

 ## Game Engine Controls
 * **Camera Movement**:
 	* _**While right clicking, and using "WASD" movement and free look around is enabled**_.